본문 바로가기

 The Expansion of Fantasy...
 Dune, Hunger Games, Star Wars

-The science fiction and fantasy genres will continue to expand their vast universes.
-The most anticipated title is Denis Villeneuve's "Dune: Part 3," which will premiere on the same day as "Avengers: Doomsday."
-The film will depict the story of Paul Atreides, played by Timoth?e Chalamet, and what follows his holy war.
-This epic, which captures the fate and tragic anguish of a hero who shook the universe, is expected to be the grand finale of the sci-fi saga designed by Villeneuve.
+The science fiction and fantasy genres will see the continued expansion of vast universes.
+The most anticipated title is "Dune: Part 3," directed by Denis Villeneuve, which will be released on the same day as "Avengers: Doomsday."
+The film will tell the story of Paul Atreides, played by Timothee Chalamet, and what follows his holy war.
+Depicting the fate and tragic anguish of a hero who shook the entire universe, this film is expected to serve as the grand finale of the epic science fiction saga crafted by Villeneuve.

-Other works that have made history in the fantasy genre are also making a spectacular return.
-On November 20, the new installment of the "Hunger Games" series, "Hunger Games: Sunrise of the Harvest," which once sparked a global survival craze, will be released, exploring the origins of Panem.
-On May 22, "The Mandalorian and Grogu," the return of the "Star Wars" series to theaters, will premiere, and on July 10, Disney's live-action adaptation of "Moana" will hit the screens.
+Other legendary works in the fantasy genre are also making a spectacular return.
+On November 20, the new installment of the "Hunger Games" series, "Hunger Games: Sunrise of the Reaping," will premiere, exploring the origins of Panem and reigniting the global survival craze.
+On May 22, the "Star Wars" franchise returns to theaters with "The Mandalorian and Grogu," and on July 10, Disney's live-action adaptation of "Moana" will be released for audiences.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.